Christian Lunding: First Schleswig War

 In the winter of 1848–49, he was entrusted with various design works concerning Jutland's defense, of which Fredericia's fortress formed an important part, and despite a lack of manpower and funds, he increased his defensive ability to such an extent that the Ministry of War decided to keep him garrisoned there.
 When the war broke out again, Lunding was appointed commander on 8 April.

-With his great knowledge of the fortress, his rare ability to work with resourcefulness and great energy, he was deemed the right man for the job.
+With his great knowledge of the fortress, his ability to work with resourcefulness and great energy, he was deemed the right man for the job.
 Not only did he resist the siege of the insurgents despite the odds, but prepared the outcome on 6 July by careful measures.
 As a reward, he received the Commander's Cross from Dannebrog, just as he soon after he was promoted to colonel.

 In 1852, Lunding was employed as a conducting staff officer at the Fortress Service in the 1st General Command and the following year in the same position in Holstein.
 Two years later he returned as interim commander in Kastellet, but resigned in 1856 from Ingeniørkorpset and became commander at Kronborg, being given the rank of major general.